Please Click on the following links for the latest update bylaws:

 Article VIII: Statutory State Committee

 Article VIII applies during only such times as when the Party has major party status per state statute.
-B. B.

 The Statutory State Committee shall be composed of Party members who have been selected by Statutory County Committees to serve on the Statutory State Committee.